 One of the coolest techniques you can pull off with an Insta360 camera is also one of the simplest: You can make your selfie stick instantly disappear.

-How about getting drone footage in places where it’s inconvenient or illegal to fly — or just because you want to go easy on your wallet while still getting some sweet aerials?
+So what can you do with it?
+Well do you want to shoot drone footage in places where it’s inconvenient or illegal to fly?
+Or do you want to go easy on your wallet while still getting some sweet aerials?
+Well, we say #NoDroneNoProblem – but there’s a whole other article about that!

 And of course, if you’re looking to capture an unobstructed aerial perspective that gives viewers the full context of a scene, the Invisible Selfie Stick does it like no other tool.

-As usual, the math majors are right.
-The camera captures more than a full 360 degrees.
+To make your selfie stick disappear, the cameras use two 200-degree lenses.
+Math majors will have already realized that 200 + 200 does not equal 360.
+That’s because the cameras capture more than a full 360 degrees.
 There’s some redundancy built-in — the content that’s right at the border between the two lenses gets captured by both sides.

 That overlap between lenses is the key to the magic of the Invisible Selfie Stick.
 It gives Insta360’s stitching software the freedom to decide exactly where to stitch those two images together.